Multi-satellite Approach of Monitoring Atmosphere/Magnetosphere Space Weather Interactions (2020 - )

 To achieve this, we can draw on a global dataset that has been collected continuously from diverse satellite missions since the year 2000.
 Combining all of this data into a common mapping procedure is challenging: it comprises different sampling rates, signal amplitudes, noise levels, and latency.
 Combining data of different sampling rate, signal amplitude, noise level, and latency in one mapping procedure requires special care for data handling and inter-calibration to achieve an unbiased result uniformly valid over the globe.
 The amplitude of the signal detected is subject to variation and noise due to descending satellite orbits, the architectural settings of missions and naturally varying levels of solar flux.
 This means that particular attention must be paid to data handling and inter-calibration to achieve an unbiased result that is uniformly valid across the globe.
 Our initial results, based on data collected from for the GRACE-FO1 satellite, show that it is indeed possible to detect FACs by calibrating platform magnetometer data, as shown in the attached figures.

-- K. Styp-Rekowski, C. Stolle, I. Michaelis, and O. Kao (2021).
+- K. Styp-Rekowski, C. Stolle, I. Michaelis, and O. Kao.
 Calibration of the GRACE-FO Satellite Platform Magnetometers and Co-Estimation of Intrinsic Time Shift in Data.
-Accepted for publication in Proceedings of the IEEE International Conference on Big Data 2021.
+(Oral Presentation), IEEE Big Data 2021, Online, 15-18 December 2021.

 - K. Styp-Rekowski, I. Michaelis, C. Stolle, and O. Kao.
 Magnetic Datasets from Non-dedicated Satellites.
 (Oral Presentation), Living Planet Symposium, Bonn, Germany, 23-27 May 2022.